 Check out these Capital Trail itineraries!
 With routes ranging from 2 – 66 miles, there’s something for everyone! https://www.virginiacapitaltrail.org/trip-length-015-miles

-As you begin thinking of summer fun, be sure to consider the Virginia Capital Trail.
+As you think of summer fun, be sure to consider the Virginia Capital Trail.
 With the attractions, restaurants and helpful resources, including the bike repair shops and the comprehensive website, attempting this feat is a great goal even for a novice athlete.

 Do you already love the Capital Trail and have time to give to make the route a great place?
 Then consider volunteering as a Capital Trail Ambassador.